 - Successful completion of BME 251 and BME 222 (both taken in the fall of the sophomore year) with a B or better

-- Commit 12 hours per week in semesters at 1 cu OR commit 6 hours per week in semesters receiving 0.5 cu
+- Commit a minimum of 12 hours per week in semesters at 1 cu OR commit 6 hours per week in semesters receiving 0.5 cu

-- Submit a full proposal either: 1) the end of the MUSE program if the student participates as a rising junior; or 2) by the 8th week of the first fall semester in the program if a MUSE award is not received for the first summer.
+- Submit a full proposal by the 8th week of the first fall semester in the program

 - At the end of the final semester of the program, the student will submit a portfolio that includes: